A numerical domain decomposition method for solving elliptic equations on manifolds: Numerical Experiments

 \section{Numerical Experiments}

-We perform some numerical tests of our method on manifolds $S^{4}$, $\mathbb{CP}^{2}$ and $S^{2} \times S^{2}$.
+We perform several numerical tests of the proposed method on manifolds $S^{4}$, $\mathbb{CP}^{2}$ and $S^{2} \times S^{2}$.
 They are $4$-dimensional compact manifolds without boundary.
-Certainly, our method is applicable to problems in all dimensions.
-However, when the dimension goes up, the sizes of the linear systems derived from subdomains will increase exponentially with respect to the dimension.
+While the proposed method applies to problems in all dimensions, the sizes of the linear systems derived from subdomains will increase exponentially with respect to the dimension.
 On one hand, we would have trouble in the storage of data.
 On the other hand, we would struggle to find solutions to these linear systems with desired accuracy.
 This difficulty is so called ``the curse of dimensionality''.
 It is actually a typical phenomenon of Euclidean spaces rather than of general manifolds.
 For the sake of presentation and due to the constraint of computing resources, the numerical examples in this paper consider manifolds with dimension no more than $4$.
-We leave the tackling of this numerical challenge in higher dimensions for a forthcoming future work.
+The numerical challenge in higher dimensions will be tackled in a forthcoming future work.